MudroadWhite/New-Principia/notes/tactics.md

 By using `assert`, the propositions being asserted is introduced into the hypotheses.

-## 2. What does it mean to use(deduce on) a theorem
+## 2. How to use(deduce on) a theorem
 `pose proof (thm x y z) as thm` should be almost the only way to *introduce* a theorem into the hypotheses.
 In Principia starting from chapter 9, propositions are further come with a special kind of "type", basically the order of the proposition, and at base case we're only allowed to use elementary propositions as parameters, for elementary functions.
 That being said,
-- Whether the parameter of `thm` is a `forall` proposition *matters*.
-If no context is provided, theorems can only accept elementary propositions as parameters.
+- `pose proof` on a theorem is allowed.
+- `pose` on a theorem is strictly not allowed.
-- `thm` cannot be applied to parameters more than the ones at lhs.
-These are for substitutions.
+- All parameters for the theorem at the *lhs* of its definition, are required.
-- "Parameters" at the rhs of the `thm` are for the actual deduction, and can be only performed via *modus ponens*.
+- All parameters for the theorem are limited to those at the *lhs* of theorem's definition.
+- All parameters for the theorem are limited their "type" to elementary propositions, as the default in chapter 9.
+Every chapter after chapter 9 enables a new class of proposition to be passed in as parameters.
+Fundamentally however, whether they starts with a `forall` matters.
+Restriction on parameters is something our current formalization failed to model on.
+- If a goal can be solved immediately, we might just `apply` the theorem to end it.

 ## 3. How to use a `->` proposition(rewrite)
 A `->` proposition means that we can derive a conclusion from its premise.
 Immediately from above, below are almost the only allowed rules on `->` propositions:
 - `MP p1 p2`, using the `MP` tactic, is allowed, where `p1` and `p2` are both propositions posed in the hypotheses.
+This is also how we treat "parameters" at the *rhs* of a theorem.
 - `Syll p1 p2 Sy` for deriving a new "composed" proposition `Sy`, by using `Syll` tactic, is allowed.
 This is a tactic similar to `MP` and its exact meaning is given in chapter 2.

 ## 4. How to use a `<->` proporition(rewrite)